Oman Multisport Adventure

 lonely planet

 Oman combines natural beauty, a long history, interesting culture, and warm hospitality in a way that feels authentic and untouched.
-You might not have Oman on your bucket list but it is an increasingly popular destination, considered one of the best places for active travelers to visit on the Arabian Peninsula or, indeed, in the entire Middle East.
+You might not have Oman on your bucket list as it is relatively unknown among westerners.
+However, it is booming as a destination for active travelers and one of the best places in the world to experience a Muslim country.

-Oman is a large country – about the size of Italy or Norway – and yet has only 5.5 million inhabitants, ranking it 213th in terms of population density on a list of the world’s 242 countries and territories.
+Oman is large – about the size of Italy or Norway – and yet has only 5.5 million inhabitants.
 Compared to nearby destinations like Dubai or Jordan, Oman sees far fewer tourists, so it feels peaceful, authentic, and unspoiled.
 Is is easy to find quiet wadis, uncrowded hiking trails, and serene beaches.
-Even the capital, Muscat, feels down to earth rather than overwhelming.
-This all means our Oman Hiking Exploratory Adventure is the perfect vacation for active travelers looking to explore off the beaten path in a country stock full of nature treasures.
+This means our Oman Hiking Adventure is the perfect vacation for active travelers looking to explore off the beaten path in a country stock full of natural treasures and providing a distinct (and safe) Arabian experience.

 Why Oman is Special